memgraph/documentation/pages/data-visualization/user-manual.md

----
-title: Memgraph Lab user manual
+# Memgraph Lab user manual
-sidebar_label: User manual
----

 **Memgraph Lab** is a **visual user interface** that enables you to import and export data to and from Memgraph database, write and execute Cypher queries,